-These include silkie bantams, giant Flemish rabbits and fantail pigeons.
+These include silkie bantams and giant Flemish rabbits.
 Make sure you rest a while in this scenic spot at the end of your Staglands journey and enjoy the ambience.

 There's also a large goldfish pond with a waterfall teeming with colourful goldfish that you can feed.

 As you exit The Secret Garden on your way back to The Café there is a magic wishing well, so stop and make a wish and it might just come true!